 Former Sheriff Ed Mattingly named Brooks Houck a suspect in his girlfriend’s disappearance, which he believes to be a homicide.
 Despite these accusations, neither Houck brother has ever been charged with any crimes related to the disappearance of Crystal Rogers, which they both deny any involvement in.

 Brooks told police, "My whole family's name is trashed for something completely not even tied to me. [...]
 It's taking a lot of energy and effort. [...]
 I can't even go on the side of the road without looking like a murderer.
 This is starting to get silly.
 I don't need an attorney.
 I'm innocent.
 This, to me, is starting to get silly."

 In a bizarre twist, on November 19, 2016, Crystal’s father, Tommy Ballard, was fatally shot in the chest by an unknown gunmen while out hunting.
-He was with his 11-year-old grandson and on family property at the time of his death, but according to WDRB, police have ruled out the child as the shooter.
+He was with his 11-year-old grandson and on family property at the time of his death, but police have ruled out the child as the shooter, according to WDRB.
 Police have yet to classify Ballard’s death as a homicide.

 “It doesn't mean we can't change that title later.
 It's still getting investigated like if it were a murder investigation or homicide investigation,” Kentucky State Police Trooper Jeff Gregory told WDRB.

 Small towns where everybody knows each other’s business are notorious hotbeds of gossip.
 In the absence of any arrests, Bardstown’s bars and backstreets have pulsed with conspiracy theories trying to connect the dots between Bardstown’s mysterious unsolved crimes.